ankitects/faqs/src/what-spaced-repetition-algorithm.md

 New cards have no ease, so no matter how many times you press 'Again' or 'Hard', the future ease factor of the card won't be affected.
+The same can be said about relearning cards: pressing 'Again' or 'Hard' won't have any effect over the card's ease.

 ## Review cards.